nvanbenschoten/rafttoy/README.md

-# raft-toy
+# rafttoy

-`raft-toy` is a playground to experiment with Raft proposal pipeline optimizations build around the [`etcd/raft`](https://github.com/etcd-io/etcd/tree/master/raft) library.
+`rafttoy` is a playground to experiment with Raft proposal pipeline optimizations build around the [`etcd/raft`](https://github.com/etcd-io/etcd/tree/master/raft) library.
 The project aims to be a speed-of-light measurement tool for a Raft proposal pipeline implementation similar to the one in [CockroachDB](https://github.com/cockroachdb/cockroach).